Addressing Mental Abuse in the Workplace

 Further Reading

-$100,000,000, 000 a year.
-That’s how much the federal government estimates that drug and alcohol abuse costs American businesses.
-Nearly three in four adult abusers are employed — some of them perhaps by you.
-You might know these people by their ab...
+An estimated $100 billion a year.
+That’s how much the federal government estimates drug and alcohol abuse costs American businesses.
+Nearly three in four adult abusers are employed; they may show up in your payroll records through high absenteeism—...